|

 of Lancashire Combination club Earlestown FC on October 15th 1960.
 He

-returned to Teesside a year later to become a lbourer for ICI. -
+returned to Teesside a year later who became the a lbourer for ICI. -

 An English Football Internationalists' Who's Who.